 The Nine Types of Chicken Combs

-Different chicken breeds have different combs.
+Different chicken breeds have different kinds of combs.
 They include:

-The Sicilian Buttercup is the only breed to have this comb.
-It looks like a variation of the single comb.
+It’s the Sicilian Buttercup that bears this crown.
+The Buttercup Comb looks like a dual variation of the single comb.
 However, the points on this comb come full circle to form a small crown.

 Carnation is a very rare comb type.
 There are extra points on this comb that stick out at right angles along the comb’s back.
-The Penedesenca and Empordanesa are the only two breeds with it.
+The Penedesenca and Empordanesa are the only two breeds that rock this crown.

 These combs are very small, and they’re excellent for chickens that live in climates with harsh winters.
 Brahmas, Ameraucanas, and Buckeyes have these combs.